Esteghlal F.C.–Sepahan S.C. rivalry: History

 Since 1971–72 Iran football season, Esteghlal Tehran and Sepahan Isfahan had several meetings in Iranian League, Hazfi Cup, and friendly matches.

 The first was in Local League 1971–72 in Isfahan, that Esteghlal won the match with the result of 4–0.
 First win for Sepahan was in Takht Jamshid Cup 1974–75 with the result of 1–0.

 Before the Iranian Revolution in 1979, two football clubs met 10 times (2 times in Local League and 8 times in Takht Jamshid Cup).
-From these 10 meetings, each club won 4 matches and the result of 2 matches was draw.
+From these 10 meetings, each club won four matches and the result of two matches was draw.

 From 1991–92 to 2000–01 Iranian Football Seasons, two clubs met 18 times (16 times in Azadegan League, and 2 times in Naghsh-Jahan Tournament in Esfahan).
 From these 18 meetings, Esteghlal won 8 matches and Sepahan won 5.
 The result of the other 5 matches was draw.

 Since the establishment of Iran Pro League in 2001, two clubs met 30 times (22 times in Iran Pro League, 6 times in Hazfi Cup, once in AFC Champions League, and once in Tehran Etehadiyeh Cup).
 From these 30 meetings, Esteghlal won 8 matches and Sepahan won 15.
 The result of the other 7 matches was draw.

 The best win for Esteghlal took place in the clubs first meeting in Local League 1971–72 with the score of 4–0.
 And the best win for Sepahan was in 2002–03 Hazfi Cup with the score of 3–0.

 The highest goal-scoring match was in 2010–11 Iran Pro League with the result of 4–3 for Esteghlal.

 Notable matches and seasons

 2001–02 Hazfi Cup

 Two football clubs faced each other in Semi-final of 2001–02 Hazfi Cup in a two-leg meeting.

-The importance of this meeting for Esteghlal was that, they missed the championship of 2001–02 Iran Pro League in the last day to Persepolis and Winning the Hazfi Cup was a really high motivation for them.
-On the other side Sepahan, who lost both the meetings in 2001–02 Iran Pro League to Esteghlal, was really eager to compensate those two losses.
+Esteghlal missed the championship of the 2001–02 Iran Pro League on the last day, losing to Persepolis.
+Winning the Hazfi Cup was important to them.
+On the other side Sepahan lost both matches in 2001–02 Iran Pro League to Esteghlal.
+They wanted to compensate for losing the two matches.

 The first leg was held in Isfahan, and Sepahan could win the match with the result of 4–2.
-However, in the second leg in Tehran, it was Esteghlal who could win the match with the result of 3–1 in a really exciting match.
-Therefore, after these two dramatic and close matches, two clubs gain the score of 5–5 in total, and Esteghlal could advance into the final just because of higher number of scored-away goals.
+However, in the second leg in Tehran, it was Esteghlal who would win the match with the result of 3–1, making it 5-5 on aggregate.
+Esteghlal could advance into the final due to away goals.

 In the final, Esteghlal also could beat Fajr Sepasi and became the champion.